TheCocoaProject/cordova-plugin-nativestorage/README.md

 ##<a name="problems"></a>Problems
 If you encounter any problems, please remove the current plugin and re-add it.
 This will install the latest version.

-- Be certain to only retrieve a saved value when the put/set succes-callback method was invoked.
+- Be certain to only retrieve a saved value when the put/set success-callback method was invoked.

 ##<a name="applications"></a>Applications using this plugin
 Currently there are no registered applications which use this plugin.
 If you're utilizing this plugin and wish to add your application to this readme, please contact [me](mailto:callebaut.gilles@gmail.com).